 4) Check that your personalization looks as it should.

-Q: Can I add video into my MailChimp emails?
+Q: Can I add video to my MailChimp emails?

 Absolutely!
 I am a huge advocate of creating video content, and what better way to reach more people with that content than by incorporating it into your email campaigns.
 It’s super easy to do.
 Here are the steps to follow: